China police: Bomb behind kindergarten blast; suspect dead

-BEIJING (AP) — Chinese authorities say a homemade bomb was used in an explosion at the front gate of a kindergarten that killed eight people, including the suspect.
+BEIJING (AP) — A 22-year-old man made the bomb that exploded at the front gate of a kindergarten in eastern China, killing eight people, including himself, investigators said Friday.

-Police say the 22-year-old male suspect was identified primarily using security camera footage and DNA collected at the blast scene.
-They provided only his surname, Xu, but no motive.
+Police said the suspect was identified primarily using security camera footage and DNA collected at the scene of the blast, which struck Thursday as relatives were waiting to pick up students at the end of the school day.
+Only the suspect’s surname, Xu, was released and no motive was provided.

 Investigators say they found materials for making a homemade bomb at Xu’s nearby residence.
-They say emblazoned on the walls of the residence were the Chinese characters for death and disaster.
+Emblazoned on its walls were the Chinese characters for death, disaster and other related dark themes.

-The police announcement says Xu had left school because of an autonomic nervous system disorder, whose symptoms can include dizziness and problems with basic bodily functions.
+Xu had left school because of a nervous system disorder, whose symptoms can include depression, anxiety, dizziness, vision problems and problems with basic bodily functions, the police said at a news conference in the city of Xuzhou in Jiangsu province.

 Most Read Stories